Caledonian Railway: Callander and Oban Railway

 The Callander and Oban Railway was an independent company intended to connect the western seas to the railway network, but it had been promised financial support by the Scottish Central Railway (SCR).
 The Caledonian absorbed the SCR in 1865 and the directors were dismayed at the level of commitment to a difficult construction scheme barely started.
 Construction took many years, reaching a "Killin" station in 1870 and completing in 1880, and money was always desperately tight.

 The line was never profitable although it contributed greatly to the development of the town of Oban.
 A branch was built to Ballachulish, opened in 1903.

 The western part of the line from Crianlarich to Oban is open today, connected to the ex-NBR West Highland Line, but the remainder has closed.

 The Strathearn lines

-The Perth, Almond Valley and Methven Railway opened in 1858 to connect Methven to the SMJR network; it was extended to Crieff when the Crieff & Methven Railway opened in 1866.
+The Perth, Almond Valley and Methven Railway opened in 1858 to connect Methven to the SMJR network; it was extended to Crieff when the Crieff and Methven Junction Railway opened in 1866.

 Crieff now had two railway connections, using the same station.
 The upsurge in tourism in Strathearn encouraged many visitors, who used Crieff as a railhead and continued by road.
 In 1893 the Crieff and Comrie Railway made a short extension into Strathearn, and this encouraged ideas of completing a link right through to the Callander and Oban line.
 There were wild dreams of Irish cattle imports coming to Perth markets over the route.
 This became the Lochearnhead, St Fillans and Comrie Railway; due to serious problems raising capital, it took from 1901 to 1905 to open fully.
 The through traffic never developed and passenger connections at Balquhidder were poor, discouraging through travel.